MorganR/rs-wordle-solver/README.md

 ### MaxApproximateEliminationsScorer

-This selects the word that is expected to eliminate the most other words.
-The expected number of eliminations is computed approximately.
-For each letter, expected number of eliminations is computed for each possible state:
+This selects the word that is expected to eliminate approximately the most other words.
+For each letter, the expected number of eliminations is computed for each possible state:

 * *{expected number of eliminated words if in state}* * *{fraction of possible words matching this state}*